 Evangelical Christianity has gotten a little out of hand here in America.
 As this page will demonstrate, if a restaurant owner isn't trying to convert me over a cup of coffee, or my own baseball team (the Colorado Rockies) isn't trying to win me over to their brand of Christianity, then Uncle Sam's very own military (the Air Force Academy just an hour south of my house) is pushing its interpretation of the Bible onto subordinates.
-This is NOT what America is about!Okay, freedom of speech and expression should never be stopped or discouraged.
-And, I can understand how excited a person can become over a personal philosophy (everyone knows how much I, myself, "pushed" recycling and composting in the 90s!!).
-However, isn't it a little bizarre that certain Christian sects are so insecure that they feel it necessary to shout their views at captive recruits, casual passersby, or baseball fans??
+And, it's interesting to note that Islam, too, is starting to engage in this kind of marketing along with Judaism occasionally running commercials to attract lapsed adherents.Okay, freedom of speech and expression should never be stopped or discouraged.
+And, I can understand how excited a person can become over a personal philosophy (everyone knows how much I, myself, "pushed" recycling and composting in the 80s and 90s!!).
+However, isn't it a little bizarre that certain Christian sects are so insecure that they feel it necessary to shout their views at captive recruits, casual passersby, or sports fans??
 I know, this little page isn't going to change anyone's mind.
 However, with a little luck (and a few thousand page hits) word might get out that a lot of us don't appreciate the religious views of others being forced upon us - especially when we're trying to enjoy a cup of coffee at McDonald's or a hotdog at the baseball park.
 And, of course, Christian "missionary" work is an intrusion into the lives of others that deserves a page all of its own (unfortunately I don't have time for that, at the moment...)...

 - Roger J. Wendell